CruS-Modding-Infrastructure/crus-project-setup-tool/README.md

 Tool consisting of a batch script and folder of every game script in Cruelty Squad, which strikes a balance between copyright infringement and ease of setup by only automating the most unpleasant part of creating a modding copy of the game.

 It copies scripts that have already been decompiled and fixed, then deletes their .gdc and .gd.remap counterparts.

-In addition, a few small fixes (marked in the code with comments) have been applied to help the intro cutscene play properly.
+Fixes have been applied to:
+- Help the intro cutscene play properly
+- Improve game performance
+- Clean up extraneous whitespace

 ## How to use